centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 Icons provide clarity to users and reduce their cognitive load.
 Icons always supplement a single line of text and are not treated as a description.
 They are solid or outline a single colour.

+## ns-illustration

+> Illustrations are visual symbols used to bring the warmth of the British Gas brand and personality to the website.

+Illustrations simplify products and services to users in a friendly manner.
+Illustrations always accompany the content.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->